tristanls/discover/README.md

 Discover manages information about _nodes_ via maintaining node information in a structure called a _contact_.
 A contact stores the details of a particular node on the network.

 A contact is a JavaScript object that consists of `contact.id`, `contact.data`, and `contact.transport`.
-These are the only properties that are guaranteed not to be changed by Discover.
+The `id` and `data` are the only properties that are guaranteed not to be changed by Discover.

   * `id`: _String (base64)_ A globally unique Base64 encoded node id.
   * `data`: _Any_ Any data that should be included with this contact when it is retrieved by others on the network.
 This should be a "serializable" structure (no circular references) so that it can be `JSON.stringify()`ed.